elastos/Elastos.Developer.Website/content/faq/faq_wallets.md

 {{% /faqentry %}}

 {{% faqentry question="Can I store my ELA on my Ledger Nano?" %}}
 Not yet but Elastos integration is in their roadmap.
+This should be available by Q4 2019.
 {{% /faqentry %}}

 {{% faqentry question="When will there be an official wallet app for my smartphone?" %}}
-By December there will be a mobile wallet that will work through the Trinity browser to store ELA and probably also the tokens of the sidechains.
+The Elastos wallet already runs on Android and iOS.
 {{% /faqentry %}}

-{{< todo "rework this answer" >}}